 “I’m pretty sure we paid more taxes toward our day ‘trip’ than you did,” she continued.
 “Pretty sure the amount we sacrifice per year is a lot more than you’d be willing to sacrifice if the choice was yours.”

 Born in Scotland, Linton trained at the Edinburgh Drama Academy as well as the London Academy of Music and Dramatic Arts, according to her IMDB page.

 She has guest starred in episodes of “Cold Case” and “CSI: NY.”
 Linton has also starred in the movies “Cabin Fever” and “Intruder.”

 Mnuchin and Linton married in June 2017 – with a star-studded guest list.

 President Donald Trump and first lady Melania Trump attended the wedding.
 Vice President Mike Pence officiated the ceremony.

-Prior to joining the Trump administration, Mnuchin ran a company that invested in Hollywood movies including "Wonder Woman," "The Lego Movie," "The Accountant" and "Suicide Squad."
+Prior to joining the Trump administration, Mnuchin, 55, ran a company that invested in Hollywood movies including "Wonder Woman," "The Lego Movie," "The Accountant" and "Suicide Squad."
 He is a Goldman Sachs alumnus.

-Linton wrote and self-published a memoir about her experiences volunteering in Africa as an 18-year-old – but her writings ignited a fury of controversy.
+Linton wrote and self-published a memoir about her experiences volunteering in Africa as an 18-year-old – but her writings ignited controversy.

 In her book, called “In Congo’s Shadow: One Girl’s Perilous Journey to the Heart of Africa,” Linton described her experiences in Zambia.
-She detailed hiding from armed rebels and her fear of being found as she was a “skinny white muzungu with long angel hair,” the Los Angeles Times reported last year.
+She detailed hiding from armed rebels and her fear of being found as she was a “skinny white muzungu with long angel hair,” the Los Angeles Times reported.